Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

+The main intuition of this process is that when there are some activities whose difficulty grows, the ZPD will have to grow at the same rate.
+When activities do not have a clear order of difficulty, or when the order might change from person to person, then it is necessary to allow wider exploration of the activities to accommodate individual differences.
 Another kind of mechanism is added to allow a more precise and specific parametrization of the ZPD.
 Indeed, the algorithm needs to be able to activate and deactivate values when the conditions of exploration for an activity parameter depends on another set of parameters.
 If the value $v_{g,i,j}$ of parameter $a_i$ of group $H_g$ requires a certain mastery level of value $v_{x,y,z}$, a threshold $\lambda_{v_{x,y,z}}$ is defined corresponding to the success rate a learner must reach with activities using $v_{x,y,z}$ to activate $v_{g,i,j}$.
 The requirements can be multiple, meaning a values activation can depend on multiple other values, parameters or group to be activated.

 For example, the difficulty level for a particular type of exercise can require only the previous level to be mastered, or it can require various previous levels, or it can even require other types of exercises in different levels to be mastered.
 In a mathematics analogy, if a student works on a simple subtraction activity, he needs to master simple addition activities to be able to succeed.
 And if he works on hard subtractions with basic decimal number, he needs to master hard addition and basic decimal numbers first to succeed.